Recognition and Rewards

 Multi Event Scoring

 The Kew Little Aths Multi Event Day provides an opportunity for a 5 event competition day within the athlete’s age group and are scored using a separate points table.
-Please click here for more information about the Multi Event Day, to be held on Saturday 7th December, 2019 (tentative date).
+Please click here for more information about the Multi Event Day, to be held on Saturday 11th December, 2021.